 The US Mint stopped production of gold coins, but that did not stop aficionados, collectors and investors from pulling the existing coins from circulation and storing them away.
 They instinctively new the move to end the official gold standard would make those coins more valuable, not less.
 The coins were also intrinsically beautiful, and seemed worth saving.

-There are several iconic coin designs and denominations from prior to 1933, but the 2.5 dollar Indian head gold coin for sale is among the most popular.
+There are several iconic coin designs and denominations from prior to 1933, but the 2.5 gold coin is among the most popular.
 The design is simple and impactful, featuring the profile of a Native American chieftain and feather headdress.
 Check out all our old gold coins for sale.
 This $2.50 gold coin is an great piece.

 The $2.50 Indian head gold coin is an important piece of American history, but the way the story of their origin is somewhat amusing.
 In 1904, President Theodore Roosevelt wasn’t too pleased with the way American coins for sale looked at the time.
 In fact, he was so unhappy that he complained to his Secretary of the Treasury, Leslie Mortier Shaw.